iakhator/document-manager/README.md

     - View all created documents: An admin can view all documents
     - Delete any user: An admin can delete any user by the user Id.
     - Update any user's role: An admin can update user Role
-    - Create a new role
+    - Create a new role if more roles are needed
     - View all created roles
     - Search for any user
     - Search for any document